-CAMPS:
+CAMPS

-The Sydney/Canberra camp will be held for Years 6/7 in 2021.
-The cost is approximately \$2000 per camper.
-It will be held on 14-21August, 2021.
+The Sydney/Canberra camp will be held for Years 6/7 in 2023.
+The cost will be approximately \$2000 per camper.
+It will be held in August, 2023.
 For current Year 5/6 students intending to travel on this camp, a camp payment plan and full payment of school fees is required.

 Secondary camps are also planned throughout the year.
-Year 7 students have a three day orientation camp at the start of 2021; Year 9 students attend an annual camp to Narrogin in Term Two; and there are Outdoor Education camps throughout 2021 for Year 7-12 students studying this course.
+Year 7 students have a three day orientation camp at the start of 2022; Year 9 students attend an annual camp to Narrogin in Term Two; and there are Outdoor Education camps throughout 2022 for Year 7-12 students studying this course.
 Camps that apply to a whole year group are advertised in the levy table.
-Camps that are based on a subject (e.g. Outdoor Education) are published and costed on the Booklist, as part of the subject fee.
+Camps that are based on a subject (e.g. Outdoor Education) are published, as part of the subject fee.